hvillase/sonotexto/README.md

 # SonoTexto
 A SuperCollider Class to record and play Buffers.
 I write this Class to improvise with musicians that play acoustic instruments, so I can record small Buffers of the instruments in the moment of the improvisation.
+Also it can be used to record small fragments of sound environment in order to perform a live coding session with sound as material.

 The Class call a document that contains 4 Buffers, 2 mono and 2 stereo.
 Odd Buffers are mono and even Buffers are stereo.